Site Search

 Most importantly of all, before leaving on a journey through remote areas always notify friends, and relatives of your estimated time of departure, your proposed and alternate routes and your estimated time of arrival and don't forget to notify those concerned once you have safely completed the journey.

-There are a couple of services available, such as the VKS737 radio network, and the Sat-Trak24 two-way satellite communications system.
-Although vastly different services, both offer the traveller an extra level of safety and contact.
+There are a couple of services available, including the not for profit VKS-737 Australian National 4WD Radio Network Inc., offering the traveller an extra level of safety and contact.

 Basic Rules for Survival